jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ''
         )

-  and I get an :doc:`/exceptions/AssertionError` that looks more like what I am expecting
+  and I get an :doc:`/exceptions/AssertionError` with a message that looks more like what I want

   .. code-block:: python

     AssertionError: '1:00:00' != ''

-* I change the expected value in the test to match the value from the terminal output
+* I change the expected value in the test to match the value from the terminal

   .. code-block:: python